 Physical activity and exercise are both important pieces of a healthy lifestyle and each contributes to your overall physical fitness.
 However, physical activity and fitness are two different terms with different definitions, and they are often misused.

-By understanding what each word means, you will be able to have a better understanding for your fitness and health goals.
+By understanding what each word means, you will be able to have a better understanding of your fitness and health goals.

-According to ACE Fitness, physical activity is defined as movement that is carried out by the skeletal muscles that requires energy.
+According to ACE Fitness, physical activity is defined as movement that is carried out by the skeletal muscles that require energy.
 In other words, any movement you do counts as physical activity.

 Therefore, no matter what types of moving around you are doing every day, those movements positively benefit to your overall well-being.
 Physical activity can also range from light to vigorous intensity!